threefoldtech/tfchain/docs/development/setup_development_environment.md

 # Subkey:

-`subkey` is a key generation and management utility Used to generate public and private key pairs for users or validators, and do a lot more
+`subkey` is a key generation and management utility used to generate public and private key pairs for users or validators, and do a lot more

 For the installation and basic usage instructions of `subkey` standalone program, see [here](https://docs.substrate.io/reference/command-line-tools/subkey/).